gearglow/ReptiliaWithATwist/The List.md

 "So because you changed the words of the bond oath, you and Robbie have a twin bond now?"
 Hermione asked, nibbling on a piece of pickled ginger.

 "Pretty much," Elysia said.
 She and Robbie had filled Hermione in over several rolls of sushi.
-It was a good thing Robbie had put a notice-me-not paling on their table after their food arrived, because Hermione simply could not contain herself.
+It was a good thing Robbie had put privacy and notice-me-not palings on their table after their food arrived, because Hermione simply could not contain herself.
 Her eyes got bigger and bigger as Elysia went on, and at several points she couldn't help but exclaim out loud.

 "And you have memory-constructs of your parents in your mindscape?"
 She went on.

 Elysia nodded.

 "And a library in your head full of *more knowledge than Hogwarts!?*" Hermione exclaimed.